stupns/FastStupnsAPI2/md/1_CONFIGURE_ALEMBIC_README.md

 ```

-and alembic.ini change path to DB:
+We set the sqlalchemy.url to empty because we passed our path to config.set_main_option:
 ```text
 sqlalchemy.url =
 ```